d3b4g/leonids/_posts/callme.md

 ## Fuzzing:
 So now the binary analysis is out of the way.
 Lets start fuzzing the binary.
 Generate the unique pattern and send to the program.

+#### rarun2 profile
+In radare2, when it gets to interact with a debuggee, rarun2 is your go-to tool.

+This program is used as a launcher for running programs with different environments, arguments, permissions, directories and overridden default file descriptors.
+Source: man rarun2

+First, create a rarun profile as shown above.
+Then, open the debuggee in radare2 and load this profile using the -r flag:
+$ cat profile.rr2
+#!/usr/bin/rarun2
+stdin=!./exp

+Load the program in debug mode and use dc to execute it:

 ```
 gef➤  pattern create 100